irecsys/CARSKit/README.md

 **2015/09/25, Initial Release Version 0.1.0**

-Today is the day -- iPhone 6S/6S+ is released for sales and we have the initial release for CARSKit.

 * **Notes and updates**:
   - This is the initial release.
   - Most algorithms and functions have been completed except the tensor factorization (TF).